freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/debugging/catch-misspelled-variable-and-function-names/index.md

 Fix the two spelling errors in the code so the netWorkingCapital calculation works.

 ### Hint
 Check the spelling of the first two variables against when it is used.
 Also, reading a text backwards can help with detecting spelling errors.
-Make sure to check for these common spelling pratfalls in English:
+Make sure to check for these common spelling mistakes in English:

 * vowel confusion (a instead of e, i instead of a)
 * i before e